-Evolving from an Animation Production Company to IP Development strategies, SUNRISE BEYOND INC., a visual products production company, has joined the Group and is working to create high-end, original IP.
+To enhance our IP creation capabilities, which is one of our main strategies, SUNRISE BEYOND INC., a visual products production company, has joined the Group and is working to create high-end, original IP.
 In addition, SUNRISE MUSIC Publishing Co., Ltd., was reborn as SUNRISE Music INC., which produces IP from the viewpoint of music.
 Moreover, we established SUNRISE SHANGHAI CO., LTD. in China in order to leverage IP recognition and create products for the local market.